dcnsakthi/azfunc/README.md

 <img src=".images\DeployToAzureFunction.png" height=450 width=650 border=1>

-1. Create Azure Fucntion manually or use VSCode to Deploy directly with required inputs to Azure. <br>
+1. Create Azure Function manually or use VSCode to Deploy directly with required inputs to Azure. <br>
 <img src=".images\CreateAzureFunction.png" height=400 width=600 border=1> <br>

 2. Sign-in to Azure using VSCode and Select the Azure Function target.<br>